Hunting Knives

 Spyderco Wayne Goddard Folder.
 Illustration courtesy of Spyderco, Inc.

-A new and interesting folding hunting knife is the Hunter's Edge from Savage Arms.
+An interesting folding hunting knife is the Hunter's Edge from Savage Arms.
 This is a large, interchangeable blade knife set that comes with four useful blades about 3.5" long.
-One is a hollow-ground clip point blade, another is a flat-ground fillet/utility blade, a third is a saw blade, and the fourth is a gut hook blade.
-All are of high quality, and the sheath (included) holds the knife and all four blades, plus a sharpening steel.
+One is a hollow-ground clip point blade, another is a flat-ground fillet/utility blade, a third is a saw blade and the fourth is a gut hook blade.
+All are of high quality and the sheath (included) holds the knife and all four blades, plus a sharpening steel.
 I've been carrying a Hunter's Edge on my belt for the last couple of deer seasons.
-For more on the Hunter's Edge, read the review on the Outdoor Accessories Page.

 Savage Hunter's Edge